 8. Clean Your Dog’s Feet

 City streets are coated with deicing substances, such as sodium chloride (rock salt) and calcium chloride, which make sidewalks safe for pedestrians, but can damage paw pads.
-Make sure you wash off your dog’s feet.
+Make sure you clean off your dog’s feet.
 Some people keep a bucket next to the door to rinse their dog’s feet as soon as they come in from the cold.
 Use warm water and make sure to reach spots between the toes and pads.
-Some dogs will also need a paw balm or moisturizer for dry skin.
+Some dogs will also need a paw balm (which you can buy or make at home) or a moisturizer for dry skin.

 Have a Plan if You Lose Power